 What are Shutters?

 Shutters are a type of window covering made from horizontally hinged panels that can be closed and opened easily, and to varying degrees.
-Because shades can be opened entirely or their panels tilted, they quickly became popular in sun-filled southern homes thanks to their unique ability to keep out light and heat.
+Because shutters can be opened entirely or their panels tilted, they quickly became popular in sun-filled southern homes thanks to their unique ability to keep out light and heat.
 Since coming from Spain centuries ago, shutters have become one of the most popular window treatments in all of North America and Canada.

 Why Choose Shutters?